 Outsourcing seeks a service, and freelancing provides a service.
 Although freelancers can be recipients of work that has been outsourced, typically, when we think of outsourcing we think of hiring contractors for cheaper (usually foreign) labor.

 Companies that outsource on a large scale most frequently contract with other companies (particularly in another country where labor is cheaper) to perform ongoing major operations such as providing customer support or manual labor (manufacturing).
-In other words, when we talk of 'outsourcing' generally we are referring to using an outside company to handle what would otherwise be an in-house service or department.
+In other words, when we talk about 'outsourcing,' we are referring to using an outside company to handle what would otherwise be an in-house service or department.

 'Freelance' (as an adjective) is defined with tighter criteria: